rajivgangadharan/ai-for-field-engineers/solution-architecture.md

 ### Front End

 1. For the initial versions using _streamlit_ and _gradio_ is sufficient.
-This will ensure rapid iteration and refinement from a end user perspective.
+This will ensure rapid iteration and refinement from an end-user perspective.

-2. Later versions will need working with UX professionals to ensure that the organization design language is adhered to.
+2. Later versions will need working with UX professionals to ensure that the organization the
+   design language is adhered to.

+3. Since this is going to be used by Field Service Engineers, we should also get the UI optimized for Mobile devices.

 ### The Service Layer

 This will include the services connected in a service mesh with integrated observability

-1. Every service which is exposed in the service layer will have apis (FastAPi) exposed.
+1. Every service that is exposed in the service layer will have APIs (FastAPi) exposed.
-   Even driven architectures using kafka can also be used to increase decoupling between services and increase resilience.
-Some of the services which can be connected to an event backbone will be:
+   Even driven architectures using Kafka can also be used to increase decoupling between services and increase resilience.
+Some of the services that can be connected to an event backbone will be:

        a.
 Document Ingestion Services - Since documents can come into the store at any time